-\(3-0) 3 cr. hrs.
-MAT1530 Foundations of Mathematics
+MAT1530 \(3-0) 3 cr. hrs.
+Foundations of Mathematics

-Prerequisite: A minimum ACT score of 22; Compass Algebra score of 55-78; Compass College Algebra score of 45-58; Compass Trigonometry score of 38-49; or a grade of "C" or better in MAT1130.
+Prerequisite: ACT score of 23-26 or Compass Algebra score of 66-89 or Compass College Algebra score of 53-71 or Compass Trigonometry score of 46-62 or a grade of "C" or better in MAT 1130.

 This course is designed for early childhood and elementary education majors and satisfies the AAT math requirement for students who have declared those majors.
-The course will acquaint students with a variety of math topics which are taught at the elementary school level.
+It will acquaint students with a variety of math topics which are taught at the elementary school level.

-(3-0) 3 cr. hrs.
-Calculus for Business and the Social Sciences
+MAT1600 (3-0) 3 cr. hrs.
+Calculus for Business and the Social Sciences (fall)

-Prerequisite: A minimum ACT score of 26; Compass Trigonometry score of 50-53; Compass College Algebra score of 79-83; or a grade of "C" or better in MAT1230.
+Prerequisité: ACT score of 27 or Compass Algebra score of 90-94 or Compass College Algebra score of 72-75 or Compass Trigonometry score of 63-66 or a grade of "C" or better in MAT 1230.

-This course is intended for students majoring in business, social, or life sciences.
-Functions and their properties will be reviewed.
-The concept of limits will be introduced leading to differentiation and integration of elementary functions.
+This course is designed for students majoring in business, social, or life sciences.
+Topics include limits; finding derivatives of functions (by definition and differentiation techniques), including exponential and logarithmic functions; utilizing derivatives to sketch graphs of functions; and integration.
 Applications will be emphasized.

-MAT1650 (5-0) 5 cr. hrs.
+MAT1650 \(5-0) 5 cr. hrs.
 Analytic Geometry and Calculus I (fall)

-Prerequisite: A minimum ACT score of 27, Compass College Algebra score of 63-100; Compass Trigonometry score of 84-100; or a grade of "C" or better in MAT1330.
-(MAT1330 and MAT1650 may be taken concurrently)
+Prerequisite: ACT score of 28-36 or Compass Algebra score of 95-100 or Compass College Algebra score of 76-100 or Compass Trigonometry score of 67-100 or a grade of "C" or better in College Algebra and a grade of "C" or better in Trigonometry.